 Madden NFL 20 release date and special editions

-There will indeed be not one but two special editions.
+There's also not one but two special editions.
 The first, Madden NFL 20 Superstar Edition, costs $79.
 For that extra cash, you get 12 Gold Team Fantasy Packs and one small Training Quicksell Pack in Madden Ultimate Team.
 Buyers also get early access to play the game on July 31, 2019, a full three days ahead of the standard launch date.

 The $99 Ultimate Superstar Edition of Madden NFL 20 starts players off with 15 Gold Team Fantasy Packs, one large Training Quicksell pack in Madden Ultimate Team, one Past and Present Elite Player Pack, one Madden Championship Series Pack in Madden Ultimate Team, and your choice of one unique Legend Superstar Ability for your created player in Face of the Franchise: QB1.